 - Student conferences

 - Parent contact and/or conference

 - Referral to counselor, school psychologist, student support program, legal authorities and/or outside agencies

 - Financial settlement (property damage)

 - Collection of inappropriate personal property

 - Dismissal from classroom or study area

 - Restricted privileges

-- Demerits
+- Police Resource Officer intervention

-- After school detentions
+- After school or lunch detentions

+- In-school or out-of-school suspension (up to 5 days for each offense)

-- Suspension or Expulsion
+- Expulsion

 A parent contact will be required each time a student is directed to leave a classroom because of inappropriate behavior.
-A student may be assigned a Level A behavior consequence after the second request from the same teacher during one quarter.

 The protocol for communication should be with the teacher.
-If you are not satisfied with the results of this communication you should contact the principal, Tim Wester, or the dean of students, Angie Spaeth.
-If you are still unsatisfied, contact our district administrator, Mr. Randy Fredrikson.
+If you are not satisfied with the results of this communication you should contact the principal, Tim Wester, or the associate principal, Angie Spaeth.
+If you are still unsatisfied, contact our district administrator, Ms. Lisa Quistorf.